threader/PC-Tuning/docs/post-install.md

     - Note: Restart your PC instead of an individual driver to avoid issues

-    - To configure what CPU handles DPCs/ISRs for the network driver, RSS base processor can be configured.
-Use the following command in CMD, ensure to change the driver key to suit your needs:
+    - Open CMD & enter the command below to configure what CPU handles DPCs/ISRs for the network driver.
+Ensure to change the driver key to suit your needs.

         - Run ``C:\prerequisites\scripts\get-driver-keys.bat`` to get the driver keys on your system